michaeldong1/ZOONOMIA/README.md

 ### hal2maf_241MAMMALS

-script : submit_hal2maf_241MAMMALS_V2.sh

-version : v2.0
+script : submit_hal2maf_241MAMMALS_V2.sh , version : v2.0

-Description : Convert a HAL alignment to MAF format.
+Description : Convert the HAL unreferenced alignment to MAF-formatted species-referenced alignments, given a reference species and a BED file specifying which fractions to extract.
+This script was used to extract the human-referenced alignemnt for PhyloP and PhastCons conservation calculations.

+Depending on the parameters, you can specify if you want the duplicates filetered out or not.

+Note: The MAF alignment file available at https://cglgenomics.ucsc.edu/data/cactus is the same alignment than to the one extracted via this pipeline.
+In our project we extracted each

 ### speciesLister